 - Measuring the quality of services Data collected during the year feeds into the production of a key achievements report at the year end.
 London Councils Corporate Management Board (CMB), the London Councils Executive and the Grants and Transport and Environment Committees receive regular financial management reports that monitor actual income and expenditure trends against approved budgets.
 London Councils operates a complaints procedure which provides an opportunity to put things right if an error is made and assists in the search to improve the quality of services to member authorities and to Londoners.
 There are also a number of internal management mechanisms, such as 1:1 review meetings and a fully embedded performance appraisal framework which monitor on-going progress against objectives. - Defining and documenting roles and responsibilities The London Councils Agreement sets out the main functions and obligations of London Councils and its member authorities.
 The Agreement includes the standing orders and financial regulations which provide details of the delegation arrangements in place.
-There is a scheme of delegation in place which was last reviewed, updated and approved by the Leaders' Committee at its Annual General Meeting on 15 July 2014.
+There is a scheme of delegation in place which was last reviewed, updated and approved by the Leaders' Committee at its Annual General Meeting on 2 June 2015.
 There is an established protocol which provides guidance on the working relationships between elected members and officers.
 Additional information on the roles and responsibilities of London Councils Leaders' Committee, Executive, Grants Committee and Transport and Environment Committee are documented in their individual Terms of Reference.
 All London Councils officers are issued with a job description which confirms their duties within the organisation. - Developing, communicating and embedding codes of conduct All London Councils Staff have been made aware of the staff handbook which is located on the intranet site.
 The staff handbook sign posts staff to London Councils policies and procedures which are on the intranet.
 All staff are encouraged to refer to the intranet when they require guidance on London Councils policies and procedures.
 Reference to the staff handbook is also included in the induction training of all new staff joining London Councils with their attention specifically drawn to the financial regulations, the code of conduct, data protection and London Councils whistle blowing policy. - Reviewing the effectiveness of the Committee's decision-making framework - The standing orders and financial regulations are included within the London Councils Agreement.
-The standing orders were last reviewed and the changes approved by Leaders' Committee on 15 July 2014.
-The financial regulations were reviewed and the changes approved by the Executive in February 2009.
+The standing orders were last reviewed and the changes approved by Leaders' Committee on 2 June 2015.
+The financial regulations were also reviewed and the changes approved by the Leaders Committee on 2 June 2015.
 Minutes of Committee meetings are posted on London Councils website and provide an official record of decisions made. - Identifying and managing risks London Councils Risk Management Strategy and Framework was reviewed and updated in 2011/12 and approved by the Audit Committee in March 2012.
 London Councils Corporate Risk Register is primarily compiled from the Risk Registers for each of London Councils three Directorates.
-The Corporate Risk Register is reviewed in accordance with London Councils Risk Management Framework which includes an annual review by the Audit Committee and was last reviewed in September 2014.
-The Directorate Risk Registers are reviewed by the Audit Committee each financial year.
+The Corporate Risk Register is reviewed in accordance with London Councils Risk Management Framework which includes an annual review by the Audit Committee and was last reviewed in September 2015.
+The Directorate Risk Registers are reviewed by the Audit Committee on a rolling basis.
 London Councils' Corporate Management Board ensures that the risk registers, both Directorate and Corporate, continue to support London Councils' corporate priorities, which provides members with assurance on how the risks identified are being managed.
-An internal audit review of London Councils risk management arrangements was carried out during 2011/12.
-The review established that risk management is an embedded governance control and there were no recommended improvements to the arrangements.
+An internal audit review of London Councils risk management framework is in place and recommended that a formal review of the framework should be carried out every three years.